lumiere-lighting/lumiere-node-arduino-yun/README.md

 ### Other stuff

-For prototyping, you will probably need the following (note that you can probably get a kit with most of this stuff, too):
+For prototyping, you will probably, but not necessarily, need the following (note that you can probably get a kit with most of this stuff, too):

 * [Breadboard](http://www.adafruit.com/products/64)
 * [Jumper/prototyping wires](https://www.adafruit.com/product/153)